boxgrinder/boxgrinder.org/blog/2011-03-09-boxgrinder-build-0-9-0-is-out.md

 # New meta appliances

-We've rebuild the [meta appliance](/tutorials/boxgrinder-build-meta-appliance/) and released version 1.4 today.
+We've rebuilt the [meta appliance](/tutorials/boxgrinder-build-meta-appliance/) and released version 1.4 today.
 It's available from our [meta appliance download site](/download/boxgrinder-build-meta-appliance/).
 Feel free to use it to build your own appliances.

 # New to BoxGrinder?
 Need some help?

-We have prepared some [tutorials](/tutorials) and a [FAQ](/faq) page.
+We have prepared some [tutorials](/tutorials) and a [FAQ](/faq).
 We're also available on [IRC](irc://irc.freenode.net/boxgrinder) or [forums](http://community.jboss.org/en/boxgrinder?view=discussions) for you.
 Feel free to jump in and chat with us!

 # Release notes